sheng09/Tips-Hotchpotch/README.md

       cd ~/junk/    # feel free to delete this folder after the installation pip3 download --no-binary=h5py h5py
       tar -xvf h5py-*.tar.gz
+      cd h5py-your-folder-name ## !!!edit here to cd into your specific source code folder
       ```
     - Edit the `setup_build.py` as follows.
 It will fix the **"...cannot find libhdf5.so..."** error.
       ```python